 Abstract

-In cancer, the impact of mutations in a limited number of coding genes is well characterized; in contrast, the preponderance of variants constitute poorly characterized mutations occur in non-coding regions.
-The new release of the ENCODE data enables us to bridge these knowledge gaps for a number of well-studied cancers of the blood, liver, lung, breast and cervix.
-For each of these cancer cell lines, ENCODE provides diversity of genome-wide assays (e.g., ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET), and these are applied to matched tumor-normal cell lines.
+Cancer is caused by mutations in the DNA which disrupt the normal physiology of cells.
+The majority of catalogued mutations are within coding genes.
+However, the preponderance of mutations in tumors occur in non-coding regions throughout the genome.
+While coding mutations yield easily inferred mis-sense, non-sense or frameshift events that lead to altered proteins, non-coding mutations are often exceptionally difficult to characterize.

-First, the new data enables precise, tissue-matched non-coding background mutation rate calibration by removing the effects of confounders, such as replication timing.
-Furthermore, by integrating diverse ENCODE data, we are able to define high-confidence regulatory elements and their linkages to genes.
-This allows us to create definitions of extended gene neighborhoods, which are more sensitive than just coding regions for mutation recurrence analysis.
-Using this approach, we can identify additional genes associated with patient prognosis, beyond well-known highly mutated oncogenes (e.g., BCL6 in leukemia).
+Functional mapping of the non-coding genome in efforts such as the ENCODE Project provide an opportunity to assess non-coding mutations throughout the human genome in light of diverse genomic assay profiles.
+For a variety of cancer-derived cell lines, as well as non-cancerous cell lines derived from the same tissues (allowing in some cases for tissue-matched non-coding background mutation rate), ENCODE provides diversity of genome-wide assays to measure genomic characteristics like chromatin state and transcription factor binding (e.g., ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET).
+Integration of ENCODE functional genomics data in cell lines, with TCGA molecular profiles of tumor tissues, enable us to bridge the knowledge gaps in a number of cancers to better model mutations in non-coding regions.
+The resulting data and functional maps of the human genome provide a framework for assessing the potential for cancer mutations in the non-coding genome to dysregulate genes.

-Second, we integrate the ENCODE data to build a hierarchical regulatory network, including both transcription factors (TFs) and RNA-binding proteins (RBPs).
-We find that more mutationally burdened TFs tend to be located at the bottom of the hierarchy (e.g., EZH2 and NR2C2), whereas those associated with the largest oncogenic gene-expression changes tend to be at the top.
-Furthermore, by comparing tumor and normal network, we have identified highly “rewired” (i.e. target changing) TFs, such as IKZF1 and MYC that hold prognostic value.
-Our results indicate that such rewiring events are mainly attributable to chromatin changes, instead of direct motif loss/gain effects from mutations.
+Here we integrate diverse ENCODE data to define high-confidence regulatory elements and their target genes.
+This allows us to define extended gene neighborhoods for mutation recurrence analysis.
+This approach identified novel genes, such as BCL6 in leukemia, that are recurrently mutated in cancers and associated with patient prognosis.
+We also integrated the ENCODE data to build hierarchical regulatory networks, including both transcription factors (TFs) and RNA-binding proteins (RBPs).
+Intriguingly, TFs with higher mutation burden tend to be located at the bottom of the hierarchy (e.g., EZH2 and NR2C2), whereas those with dysregulated expression tend to reside at the top.
+Furthermore, by comparing tumor and normal network, we identified highly “rewired” TFs with changed targets and prognostic value, such as IKZF1 and MYC.
+Our results indicate that such rewiring events are mainly attributable to epigenetic changes, rather than mutations that disrupt TF motifs.

-Third, we propose a prioritization scheme for key non-coding elements (as well as variants therein) according to their positions in regulatory networks and potentials to drive oncogenic expression changes.
-We then validate their functional impact in small-scale experimental studies.
-In particular, we prioritize CTCF as a key TF for blood cancer and SUB1 as a key RNA-binding protein for liver and lung cancers and validated them through siRNA knockdown experiments.
-Finally, we identify active enhancers and seven high impact mutations therein and validated their functional effects through luciferase assays in breast cancer.
+Finally, we proposed a prioritization scheme for key non-coding elements, as well as the mutations they contain, according to their position in regulatory networks and potential to drive expression changes in cancer.
+In particular, we prioritize CTCF as a key TF for blood cancer and SUB1 as a key RBP for liver and lung cancers, and validated them through siRNA knockdown experiments.
+Finally, we identify active enhancers and seven high impact mutations therein in breast cancer and validated their functional effects through luciferase assays.

 Introduction

-Mutations associated with cancer have been well characterized in a few key genes.
-However, the overwhelming bulk of these mutations in cancer genomes – particularly those coming out of the new large-scale cancer genomics initiatives – lie within non-coding regions.
-The degree to which these variants either drive cancer progression or simply emerge as a byproducts of genomic instability remains an open question.
-Newly-released data from the ENCODE Consortium can help address this question by providing comprehensive characterization of non-coding genomic elements, as well as by linking many well-known cancer associated genes with such elements.
+Coding mutations associated with cancer have been the focus of extensive study.
+However, the overwhelming bulk of mutations in cancer genomes – particularly those discovered from recent large-scale cancer genomics initiatives – lie within non-coding regions.
+Whether these mutations drive cancer development or progression, or simply emerge as byproducts of genomic instability,, remains an open question.
+Newly-released data from the ENCODE Consortium can help address this question by providing comprehensive characterization of non-coding genomic elements, as well as by linking such elements to well-known cancer associated genes.